lucas874/swarm-composition-artifact/README.md

 ## Alternative Ways of Running the Artifact
 TODO: the idea is this, you can also run the script without mounting a volume and you can run the script mounting a volume and starting a shell in the container.
 For inspecting the filesystem and running scripts in another way than through the REPL.

-## Running the Artifact with PowerShell
+## Running the Artifact on Windows
 TODO.
 Try out on windows and possibly add scripts for setting things up on windows.

 ## Altering and Recompiling the Libraries